Skip to main content

 Environmental Sustainability Promo

-We believe that environmental sustainability and climate resiliency are vital to the safety and security of the U.S. housing system.
-We are committed to supporting more efficient and sustainable ways to build, heat, cool, power, and provide water to single-family and multifamily properties.
+Natural disaster preparedness is vital to the safety and security of the U.S. housing system.
 Given our unique position in the U.S. housing finance industry, we have a duty to lead with our actions.
-We encourage our business partners to actively support a healthy and sustainable environment by implementing the principles outlined below.
+Our business partners play a key role in helping homeowners prepare for the effects of hurricanes, fires, floods, earthquakes, and other disasters.
+We encourage our business partners to implement the principles outlined below.

-3.1.3 Drive the adoption of energy efficient improvements in housing, as appropriate to the nature and scope of your business.
+2.2 Drive adoption of efficiency improvements in housing as a means of promoting housing affordability and stability, as appropriate to the nature and scope of your business.

-We are committed to creating equitable, sustainable access to homeownership and quality, affordable rental housing across America.
-If you are involved in housing, housing development, housing finance, mortgage lending, mortgage servicing, property management, appraisals, housing counseling, securitization, and other community-related services, please join us in our commitment to the principles outlined below.
+If you are involved in housing, housing development, housing finance, mortgage lending, mortgage servicing, property management, appraisals, housing counseling, securitization, and other community-related services, we expect your commitment to the principles outlined below.

 Equitable and Sustainable Access to Housing Promo

-4.2.1 Support equitable access to housing through programs including (but not limited to) equitable appraisal valuation initiatives, underwriting that considers non-traditional credit sources, and down payment assistance programs.
+3.2.1 Support access to housing through programs including (but not limited to) appraisal valuation initiatives, underwriting that considers non-traditional credit sources, and down payment assistance programs.

-4.3.2 Adhere to responsible and equitable practices related to loss mitigation, foreclosure, and eviction.
+3.3.2 Adhere to responsible practices related to loss mitigation, foreclosure, and eviction.

-4.3.3 Adhere to responsible and equitable practices for preserving, maintaining, and repairing housing that is financed or owned by Fannie Mae.
+3.3.3 Adhere to responsible practices for preserving, maintaining, and repairing housing that is financed or owned by Fannie Mae.

 Contact us with questions